membrane/api-gateway/distribution/examples/loadbalancer-multiple-4/README.txt

 The first LB is balancing between our first two counters.

-The second LB has only one node and returns the third counter.
+The second LB is balancing between our third and fourth counter.

 To run the example execute the following steps: